tridubire/tridubire.github.io/src/pages/about.md

   </div>
 </div>

 TRIDUBIRE will offer essential data for future monitoring and conservation efforts.
 By providing a genetic baseline for <em>T. dubium</em> in Ireland, the project will enable tracking changes in genetic diversity over time, identifying potential threats from environmental changes, and ultimately guiding conservation strategies to preserve this culturally significant species.
-Additionally, this study can serve as a model for other widespread but ecologically significant species, demonstrating the utility of the application of genomic methods in conservation and agriculture.
+Additionally, this study can serve as a model for other widespread but ecologically significant species, demonstrating the utility of genomic methods in conservation and agriculture.

 ## Team
 Our team is made up of a group of researchers affiliated with University College Dublin (UCD).